cmb347827/url-shortening-api-master/README-template.md

 ### What I learned

 - I decided to go by a url format help site, as it's been a while since I looked at url formats.
+I used the recommend format to come up with the regular expression that is used to detect if the url is valid format.
+See link 1.
+-